 Appeal a public housing decision

 If you're unhappy with a decision made by Housing SA, your first step is to discuss the decision with the original decision maker.
-That person may be able to explain the decision and the reasons behind it.
+That person will explain the decision and the reasons behind it.

-If you're still unhappy, you may choose to appeal the decision.
+If you're still unhappy, you have the option to appeal the decision.

 What can be appealed

-You may appeal a decision made which affects you, including:
+You may appeal a decision which affects you, including:

 - decisions made about your registration for public housing

-- things you believe you have been incorrectly charged for - eg maintenance
+- things you believe have been incorrectly charged to you - for example maintenance

 - decisions made about your application for bond or rent